 Our current position regarding the treatment of these beds is unchanged from the time when cost limits established under section 1861(v)(1)(A) of the Act were in effect and is consistent with the way we treat beds in other hospital areas.
 That is, if the bed days are allowable in the calculation of Medicare's share of inpatient costs, the beds within the unit are included as well.
-(Emphasis added.)
+14 (Emphasis added.)

-The Secretary has consistently applied the policy for both DSH and IME payment provisions mindful of the fact that, as a general matter, the same bed counting policy
+The Secretary has consistently applied the policy for both DSH and IME payment provisions mindful of the fact that, as a general matter, the same bed counting policy will favorably affect one payment, while adversely affecting the other payment.
+Generally, the inclusion of bed days will increase DSH payments and decrease IME payments, while the exclusion of beds days increases IME payments and decreases DSH payments.
+In particular, the Secretary, observed that:

-Id.
+13 Id.
 Similarly, Section 2405.3.G of the Provider Reimbursement Manual (PRM) states that: "A bed is defined for this purpose as an adult or pediatric bed (exclusive of beds assigned to newborns which are not intensive care areas, custodial beds, and beds in excluded units) maintained for lodging inpatients, including beds in intensive care units, coronary care units, neonatal intensive care units, and other special care inpatient hospital units.
 Beds in the following locations are excluded from the definition: hospital-based skilled nursing facilities or in any inpatient areas(s) of the facility not certified as an acute care hospital, labor rooms, PPS excluded units ..., outpatient areas, emergency rooms, ancillary departments, nurses' and other staff residences, and other such areas as are regularly maintained and utilized for only a portion of the stay of patients or for purposes other than inpatient lodging."
+(Emphasis added.)
+(Trans.
+No. 345, July 1988)

-59 Fed.
+14 59 Fed.
 Reg.
 45330, 45373 (1994).
 See also Id. at 45374 (where the Secretary stated that with respect to the inclusion of neonatal beds in the count: "We disagree with the position that neonatal intensive care beds should be excluded based on the degree of Medicare utilization.
 Rather, we believe it is appropriate to include these beds because the costs and the days of these beds are recognized in the determination of Medicare costs (nursery costs and days, on the other hand, are excluded from this determination)....")